-When you’re jumping out of a plane it doesn’t really matter what kind of parachute you’ve got, as long as it opens and gets you back to earth safely.
-That may be the case on your first jump but there are many different parachute types which as you get more into skydiving you will become exposed to and need to make decisions about.
+While that may be the case for one time thrill seekers on skydiving experiences it is more complicated for those in the industry.
+There are many different parachute types which as you get more into skydiving you will become exposed to and need to make decisions about.

-With that in mind, we’ve compiled a quick guide to the different parachute types, focusing mainly on canopies.
+With that in mind, we’ve compiled a quick guide to the different styles of parachute, focusing mainly on canopies.
 Although some of the other equipment may also vary, depending on the parachute.

-Used in the military (think any Normandy Invasion war film) and as emergency parachutes, these simply rely on drag to slow a descent, rather than having any lift.
+Used in the military – think any WWII film – and as emergency parachutes.
+These simply rely on drag to slow a descent, rather than having any lift.
 Made from dome-shaped canopies, they are often referred to as ‘jellyfish chutes’ and are seldom if ever used by modern jumpers.

 The use of sail sliders allows the jumper to adjust the canopy in descent and maintain greater control of airspeed, descent speed and direction.
 Vents and brake lines can also allow a greater degree of control.